TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 **To which Toyota entities does this California Privacy Policy apply?** This California Privacy Policy only applies to those websites operated by Toyota. **Note this California Privacy Policy does not apply to any Toyota, Lexus or Scion dealers, local Toyota dealer associations, private distributors, Toyota Financial Services, Lexus Financial Services, or Toyota Insurance Management Solutions.** For information about your California privacy rights for any of these entities, please contact these entities directly.

-**What is “personal information”?** For the purposes of this California Privacy Policy, “personal information” is defined as information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California consumer or California household. **Personal information does not include:**
+**What is "personal information"?** For the purposes of this California Privacy Policy, "personal information" is defined as information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California consumer or California household. **Personal information does not include:**

 *   Publicly available information from government records.
 *   De-identified or aggregated information.